Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 Symptoms may include:

-Sudden onset of a worsening headache, along with rigidity of the neck muscles and intolerance of bright light, could be signs that the abscess has ruptured.
+Sudden onset of a worsening headache, along with rigidity of the neck muscles and intolerance of bright light, could be signs that the brain abscess has ruptured.

 Treatment for a brain abscess includes both: